GOP lawmakers, business groups slam Trump's Mexico tariff threat

 Major U.S. business groups said that the move would have negative consequences.

-“These proposed tariffs would have devastating consequences on manufacturers in America and on American consumers,” the CEO and president of the National Association of Manufacturers, Jay Timmons — whose group backs the USMCA, and supported the 2017 GOP tax cuts package — said in a statement.
+“These proposed tariffs would have devastating consequences on manufacturers in America and on American consumers,” the CEO and president of the National Association of Manufacturers, Jay Timmons — whose group backs the United States-Mexico-Canada Agreement, known as USMCA, and supported the 2017 GOP tax cuts package — said in a statement.
 “We have taken our concerns to the highest levels of the administration and strongly urge them to consider carefully the impact of this action on working families across this country.”

 White House acting chief of staff Mick Mulvaney told reporters in a conference call Thursday that the decision would not affect the trade deal.